natlownes/whoadb/README.md

 # WhoaDB(!)

-Not actually a DB:   But write JSON objects to a flat file using this if you want.
+Not actually a DB:   But read/write JSON objects to/from a flat file using this if you want.

 [![Build